 R1(config)#username saurabh privilege 8 secret cisco123

-Role Based CLI access enable administrator to create different views of the device for different users.
+Now, whenever username Saurabh will take remote access through vty lines, he will be assigned privilege level 8.
+Creating views: Role-Based CLI access enables the administrator to create different views of the device for different users.
 Each view defines the commands that a user can access.
 It is similar to privilege levels.
-Role based CLI provides 2 types of views:
+Role-based CLI provides 2 types of views:

 - Root view – Root view has the same access privilege level as user who has level 15.The administrator should be in root view as view can be added, edited or deleted in root view.